+The main ingredient in Petit's~\cite{Petit2017} attack can be viewed as a reduction of \ref{torsion} to \ref{prob:lolli}$_B$.
+In this section we introduce our first extension of this attack: the \emph{dual isogeny attack}, which works by exploiting the dual isogeny of the (shifted lollipop) endomorphism $\tau$ on $E$.
+We begin by giving the reduction for the dual isogeny attack.

-\begin{theorem} Let $A,B$ be coprime smooth integers.
-Let $E_0$ be a supersingular elliptic curve defined over $\F_{p^2}$.
-Let $\phi$ be a secret isogeny of degree $A$ from $E_0$ to some curve $E$, and suppose that we are given the action of $\phi$ on $E_0[B]$.
-Furthermore, assume we are given a trace-zero endomorphism $\theta\in \End(E_0)$, an integer $d$ coprime to $B$, and a smooth integer $e$ such that
+\begin{theorem} Suppose we are given an instance of~\ref{torsion} where $A$ has $O(\log\log p)$ distinct prime factors.
+Assume we are given the restriction of a trace-zero endomorphism $\theta\in \End(E_0)$ to $E_0[B]$, an integer $d$ coprime to $B$, and a smooth integer $e$ such that